(Weight Watchers Friendly Crock Pot Cooking Day 100 – Slow Cooker Tapioca Pudding)

-- Combine the milk and sugar and tapioca in your slow cooker, stirring well.
-I used
+- Combine the milk, sugar, tapioca and salt in your slow cooker, stirring well.

 - Cover and cook on HIGH for 2 to 3 hours, stirring every once in a while.
 (The tapioca should be soft but not very thick.)